Long text description

 3. Describe the project

 Prepare a project description to provide context for the PIA project.
-The project description should be brief, but sufficiently detailed to allow external stakeholders to understand the project.
-It should be written in plain English, avoiding overly technical language or jargon.
+This should be brief, but sufficiently detailed to allow external stakeholders to understand the project.

 4. Identify and consult with stakeholders

 Identify the project stakeholders.
-Consulting them can help to identify new privacy risks and concerns, understand known risks better, and develop strategies to mitigate all risks.
+Consulting them can help to identify new privacy risks and concerns, better understand known risks, and develop strategies to mitigate all risks.

-Describe and map the personal information flows in the project.
-The map should detail what information will be collected, used and disclosed, how it will be held and protected, and who will have access to it.
+Describe and map the project’s personal information flows.
+Detail what information will be collected, used and disclosed, how it will be held and protected, and who will have access.

 6. Privacy impact analysis and compliance check